Terms & Services

 Object photography refers to the documentation of a single artwork, such as a painting, sculpture, or smaller three-dimensional piece.

-• Final images are processed with care to reflect the artwork’s color, detail, and presence as closely as possible..
+• Final images are carefully processed to reflect the artwork’s color, detail, and presence as closely as possible

 Installation photography documents an artwork (or group of works) as it exists in a space, whether in a gallery, museum, or other setting.
 This service is focused on capturing the experience of the installation as a visitor might encounter it.